augustocattafesta/master_thesis/docs/tasks.md

 In this documentation there is a full explanation of all the tasks and their parameters that can be executed through the pipeline in the YAML configuration file.

-**Note:** all the tasks have a `context` parameter that is used during the execution, but must not be specified in the pipeline
+**Note:** all the tasks have a `context` argument that contains all the analysis data and is constantly updated during the execution, but it must not be specified in the pipeline.

 ## Calibration
 ::: src.analysis.tasks.calibration